Fellows are trained by Cewas and local incubators in in:

 The experience required depends on the initiative you propose.
 You need to prove that you will be able to implement your initiative.
 For example, if you are a journalist and you say you want to design a solar pump for a borehole, you need to prove that you have the skills to do so.
 However, we do value prior social or environmental engagement.

-Since the presentations during the workshop will be in English, and the rest of the fellows will be from different nationalities, you need to be comfortable expressing yourself in English and able to understand others.
+This depends on the language required for the training.
+For global/regional editions, English may be required if the rest of the fellows will be from different nationalities and the common language is English.
+In this case, you need to be comfortable expressing yourself in English and able to understand others.
 Professional proficiency is not required as long as we can understand you and you can understand us.

 Do you have questions related to the eligible initiatives?
 Click here.